 Not just yet.
-It’s recommended, if you’re under 50, to still use contraception for two years after your final period, and if you’re over 50, for at least one year.
+It’s recommended, if you’re under 50, to still use contraception for 2 years after your final period, and if you’re over 50, for at least 1 year.
 Best not leave it to chance – it has been known to happen!

 3. Will my libido decrease?

 If you ask around (which many of us don’t!) menopause affects everyone’s sex drive differently.
 For some there is no change at all; some report feeling a sense of freedom that comes from no more pregnancy worries.
 But for others, their sex drive is rudely swapped for the intense enjoyment of a cup of tea and a good book.

 Physiologically, the decrease in oestrogen that results from menopause can cause vaginal dryness and changes to your libido (sex drive).
 Vaginal dryness can be lessened with an oestrogen-based vaginal cream or pessary, but having less sex drive can present more of a problem for those who miss sex.
 Low libido often improves over time but if you are worried it may affect your mental health or your relationship it’s best to seek help from your healthcare provider or a counsellor.
 There are a number of other conditions to consider and treatments that can help.

 4. Wait… what was I looking for?

 Menopause can cause memory loss or ‘brain fog’ and, partnered with sleep problems, you may at times feel as though you’re losing your mind.
 At the average menopausal age (about 52 years for women in Aotearoa New Zealand) this is highly unlikely, so don’t panic.
 Find ways to help you remember things: write lists, use a diary, learn new things to keep your brain active and invest in 3 pairs of sunglasses – one for home, one for work and one for the car!